docelic/slapd-viper/README.md

 File extension must be specified to make directories distinguishable from files, and the default value should rarely be changed.

-##### file MATCH_REGEX NON_MATCH_REGEX

-Specify regexes that each entry DN must and must not match respectively, to have overlay "file" run on its attributes.

-The "file" overlay enables expansion into values of on-disk files, always relative to the suffix base directory.

-Example: `file  .   ^$`

-##### find MATCH_REGEX NON_MATCH_REGEX

-Specify regexes that each entry DN must and must not match respectively, to have overlay "find" run on its attributes.

-The "find" overlay enables internal re-invocation of the search function, and using the values retrieved in constructing the original value.

-This overlay shares many similarities with "exp", but contains a crucial difference -- with "exp", you generally know where the entry and attribute to expand to are located.
-With "find", you generally don't, so you perform a search to find them.

-Example: `find  .   ^$`

 ##### load FILE [PATTERN REPLACEMENT ...]